 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-SNA's Profit vs Risk Rating (20) in the Tools And Hardware industry is somewhat better than the same rating for DCI (54) in the Industrial Specialties industry.
-This means that SNA’s stock grew somewhat faster than DCI’s over the last 12 months.
+SNA's Profit vs Risk Rating (15) in the Tools And Hardware industry is in the same range as DCI (43) in the Industrial Specialties industry.
+This means that SNA’s stock grew similarly to DCI’s over the last 12 months.

 | DCI | SNA | |